 The Board is committed to the promotion of investor confidence by ensuring that trading in the Company's securities takes place in an efficient, competitive and informed market.
-In accordance with the continuous disclosure requirements under the ASX Listing Rules, the Company has procedures in place to ensure that any price sensitive information is identified, reviewed by Directors and management and disclosed to ASX in a timely manner and that all information provided to ASX is immediately available to shareholders and the market on the Company's website.
-Hastings' Continuous Disclosure Policy is available on the Governance page of the Company's website: www.hastingstechmetals.com
+In accordance with the continuous disclosure requirements under the ASX Listing Rules, the Company has procedures in place to ensure that any price sensitive information is identified, reviewed by Directors and management and disclosed to ASX in a timely manner.
+The Company also ensures that all information provided to the ASX is immediately available to shareholders and the market on the Company website.
+The Continuous Disclosure Policy is available on the Company website:

+www.hastingstechmetals.com